Dominican Republic Travel Guide

 The contrasts don't stop with nature.
 You can see signs of wealth, for the upper strata of society lives well indeed.
 In the capital, the movers and shakers ride in chauffeur-driven silver Mercedes.
 On the country roads you'll be amazed that four people with sacks of groceries and a stalk of bananas can fit on a smoky old motoconcho (motorbike–taxi).
 This is a land of mestizos who are a centuries-old mix of native Indians, Spanish colonists, and African slaves, plus every other nationality that has settled here, from Italian to Arabic.

 Accommodations offer a remarkable range—surfers' camps, exclusive boutique hotels, and amazing megaresorts that have brought the all-inclusive hotel to the next level of luxury.
 Trendy restaurants, art galleries, boutique hotels, and late-night clubs help make Santo Domingo a superb urban vacation destination.
-Regrettably, most Dominican towns and cities are neither quaint nor particularly pretty, and poverty still prevails.
-However, the standard of living has really come up along with the growth of North American tourism.
-Food prices are higher than they have been, which means prices at all-inclusive resorts are up; however, a vacation in the D.R. can still be a relative bargain.
-Even the new, small boutique hotels are still well priced for the Caribbean.
-Nevertheless, already high government taxes of 16% on hotels and restaurants increased to 18% in 2013 and must be considered when budgeting.
+Regrettably, most Dominican towns and cities are neither quaint nor pretty, and poverty still prevails.
+However, the standard of living has come up along with the growth of North American tourism.
+Food prices are higher, which means prices at all-inclusive resorts are up; however, a vacation in the D.R. can still be a relative bargain.
+Even the new boutique hotels are still well priced for the Caribbean.
+Nevertheless, government taxes on hotels and restaurants increased to 18% in 2013 and must be considered when budgeting.

-The vibrant lifestyle of this sun-drenched Latin-Caribbean country, where Spanish is the national language and where the people are hospitable and good-natured, makes the Dominican Republic a different cultural experience.
-If you pick up the rhythm of life here, as freewheeling as the island's trademark merengue, this can be a beguiling tourist destination.
+The vibrant lifestyle of this sun-drenched Latin-Caribbean country, where Spanish is the national language and where people are hospitable, makes the Dominican Republic a different cultural experience.
+If you pick up the rhythm of life here, as freewheeling as the trademark merengue, this can be a beguiling destination.

 Regions in Dominican Republic